lowlandresearch/larc/README.md

   designed for use within the `toolz`-ish functional idiom
 - `larc.signature`: Functions to construct a host signature, for use when "fingerprinting" clients is necessary
+- `larc.shell`: Shell command functions

+The library also provides the following command-line tools:

+- `diffips`: Given two files with IPs (A and B), get difference A - B
+- `intips`: Given two files with IPs (A and B), get intersection A & B
+- `difflines`: Given two files with lines of text (A and B), get difference A - B
+- `intlines`: Given two files with lines of text (A and B), get intersection A & B
+- `sortips`: Given text content (from clipboard, file, or stdin), extract IPs sort them
+- `getips`: Given text content (from clipboard, file, or stdin), extract IPs and print them